Michael Irwin (author): Career

-Irwin taught at John Paul II Catholic University of Lublin (1958–59), the University of Tokyo (1961-63), the University of Lodz (1963–65) and Smith College, Massachusetts (1965–67) before joining the newly established University of Kent in 1967 where he became Professor of English.
+Irwin taught at John Paul II Catholic University of Lublin (1958–1959), the University of Tokyo (1961–1963), the University of Łódź (1963–1965) and Smith College, Massachusetts (1965–1967) before joining the newly established University of Kent in 1967 where he became Professor of English.

 During his career Irwin wrote three books related to the field of English literature.
 He wrote introductions to a number of editions of classic Victorian novels.
 He also wrote two novels early in his career.

 In 2001 Irwin retired, becoming Professor Emeritus.
 He served as the Chairman of the Thomas Hardy Society from 2005 until 2008.
 He contributed criticism and analysis of Hardy's works to several books and journals.

 Irwin also translated a number of opera libretti, mostly for Kent Opera and wrote the lyrics for Brunel (opera project) and other original musical works.

 In 2013 he wrote a novel, The Skull and the Nightingale, which has received a number of positive reviews.